Compare Savings Accounts in New Zealand

 Can I open a joint savings account?

-Yes – banks allow joint savings account.
-They’re a helpful way for two people to achieve savings goals, and combining an account may make it easier to reach bonus interest targets.
-But a joint account can also cause issues that arise when one partner appears to misuse the money.
+Yes – banks allow joint savings accounts.
+They are a helpful way for two people to achieve savings goals, and combining an account may make it easier to reach bonus interest targets.
+But a joint account can also cause issues if one partner appears to misuse the money.
 For this reason alone, having your own savings account can offer far more personal security.

 What is the best bank account for children?